‘No to NorthPoint’: Residents opposed to trucking development in Southwest suburbs

 MANHATTAN, Ill. — A dispute is brewing over a trucking company hoping to set up in the Southwest suburbs.

-It’s deja vu for Manhattan and Elwood residents after Kansas-based NorthPoint Development is back trying to develop its Compass Business Park.
+It’s deja vu for Manhattan and Elwood residents after Missouri-based NorthPoint Development is back trying to develop its Compass Business Park.

 Two years ago in the face of opposition, NorthPoint abandoned its plan.
 But now, the company wants to annex 1,260 acres in Joliet, which could open up a back door to push Compass Business Park through.